What is the purpose of the Grael?

-Over the years, I have noted that there are many social groups, of all kinds, that preserve and propagate knowledge.
+Over the years, it has struck me as significant that there are many social groups, of all kinds, that preserve and propagate knowledge, often verbally, as an oral tradition.
 From Gardening Clubs and Womens Institutes to Masonic Lodges, but they all called “old fashioned” and seem to be facing a challenge of aging membership.
 Perhaps they are too analogue in a digital age.
 Yet they cling on in rural areas especially, where the passage of time and the changing of the seasons is still deeply meaningful to many people.

-In addition, and more importantly, I had a dear friend and colleague, Kevin Kingsland.
-He was undoubtedly a genius, and he influenced many people in profoundly positive ways, but he published little.
+More importantly, I had a dear friend and colleague, Kevin Kingsland.
+He was undoubtedly a genius, and he influenced many people in profoundly positive ways, with an outpouring of creative material.
+However, he regarded much of it as "work in progress", and he published little of it.
 I mention him here : The CAB model of personality - He kept revising and revising his magnum opus for more than twenty years, and then died without publishing it!

 Next : the Contents Page